brandonaaskov/Google-Analytics-SWF/README.md

 If you don't want to modify the code, follow these steps:

-1. Grab the latest `GoogleAnalytics.swf` file from the [Downloads section](https://github.com/BrightcoveOS/Google-Analytics-SWF/downloads)
+1. Grab the latest `GoogleAnalytics.swf` file from the `bin-release` folder.

 2. Upload the file to a server that's URL addressable; make note of that URL